SheetalKewat/internship-task-1-registration-form/README.md

-# internship-task-1-registration-form
+# Internship Task 1 - Registration Form

-"This repository contains the first internship task: A modern student registration form built with HTML &amp; CSS."
+This repository contains the first internship task:
+A **modern student registration form** built with **HTML & CSS**.

+---

+## 🚀 Features
+- Semantic HTML5 tags used
+- Clean and modern UI design
+- Input fields for personal details, address, qualification, and more